palewire/go-big-with-github-actions/docs/getting-started.md

       run: echo "Hello world"
 ```

+Be mindful of indentation and uneven syntax.
+The red squiggly marks will give you hints is there's anything wrong with your file.

-Your final workflow file will look something like this.
+Your workflow file should now look something like this:

 ```yaml
 name: First Action